-One of the activities my children ask to do over and over again is our jumping frogs which are a great way to learn about static electricity, so inspired by Inspiration Laboratories moving ghost we made jumping ghosts instead of frogs.
+One of the activities my children ask to do over and over again is our jumping frogs which are a great way to learn about static electricity.
+Inspired by Inspiration Laboratories moving ghost we made jumping ghosts instead of frogs.
 To make it more of an investigation rather than demonstration we tried to make tissue paper and normal paper jump.

 Paper, cut into ghost shapes.
 We used tissue paper and normal paper.